Baijayanta21/ps_pipeline/README.md

 # ps_pipeline
-Necessary codes to estimate power specturm from visibility data using tge **Tapered Gridded Estimator**
+Necessary codes to estimate power spectrum from visibility data using tge **Tapered Gridded Estimator**.

 ## How to install